 This is in keeping with the tendencies of Mr. Greeley, an accomplished sprinter whose foals achieved an average winning distance of 6.9 furlongs.
 While a few of his best runners were successful running long on grass—such as 1 3/8-mile Sheepshead Bay (G2) winner Aruna—more typical were Irish 1000 Guineas (G1) winner Finsceal Beo, Sussex (G1) winner Reel Buddy, Cigar Mile (G1) winner El Corredor, Test (G1) winner Sweet Lulu, and Futurity (G1) winner Whywhywhy, all of whom saw their stamina reserves top out at a mile or less.

 The good news is, daughters of Mr. Greeley have produced some long-winded types when bred to stallions with stamina-oriented pedigrees; Eskimo Kisses (by To Honor and Serve) won the 1 1/4-mile Alabama (G1) and Chicago Style (by Kitten’s Joy) claimed the 1 1/2-mile Hollywood Turf Cup (G1).
 The bad news is, Into Mischief seems unlikely to pass on the necessary stamina for a grandson of Mr. Greeley to stretch out over 1 1/4 miles.

-There’s no doubt Authentic is an exciting prospect with a world of talent.
-But he’ll have to outrun his pedigree to land in the Churchill Downs winner’s circle on the first Saturday in May.
+There’s no doubt Authentic possesses a world of talent, which is the first prerequisite for success in the Kentucky Derby.
+But he’ll have to outrun his pedigree to land in the Churchill Downs winner’s circle on the first Saturday in September.